 There are a variety of performance opportunities across the course so you can put technique into practise.
 These include devising, working in the community and public performances of existing and new musical work, all produced to the highest technical standard in the School's theatres and external venues.
-Recent productions include: Rent, Jesus Christ Superstar, Into The Woods, and Songs for a New World.
+Recent productions include: Rent, Jesus Christ Superstar, Into the Woods, Cases, The Last Five years,

+John & Jen and Songs for a New World.